wareya/wearley/README.md

 Earley is a parsing algorithm that handles "pathological" grammars well.
 The implementation here has all the necessary modernizations to avoid the original 1968 version's problems: a simplified version of Leo's right recursion fix (1), nullability pre-advancement (2), reduction pointers (3), and pre-scanning (4).

-Even with this grammar, on the input string `a a a a a a ......`, this parser has no issues:
+Even with this grammar, on the input string `a a a a a a ......`, Wearley has no issues and parses at ~600k tokens per second (not insanely fast, but reasonable) on my system:

 ```bnf
 program ::= B B A